Top 5 New Zealand bays and beaches

-As a island nation, New Zealand has more than its fair share of coastline.
-Beaches, bays, coves, fiords, inlets, estuaries and pretty much every other kind of edge-of-the-land you can imagine has its place there, and some of the features are pretty stunning.
+As an island nation, New Zealand has more than its fair share of coastline.
+Beaches, bays, coves, fiords, inlets, estuaries, and pretty much every other kind of edge-of-the-land you can imagine has its place there, and some of the features are pretty stunning.

 This gorgeous part of the country is known as the birthplace of the nation, since New Zealand’s founding document, the Treaty of Waitangi, was signed here.
 The clear waters are perfect for swimming, and both Waitangi and Russell are great for history buffs.

 See: Things to do in the Bay of Islands, plus how to get around and where to stay

 If you’re looking for a central-city bay, Mission Bay is a winner.
 Just ten minutes from Auckland‘s central business district, Mission Bay is a great place to spend the day at the beach.
 Between the beach and the road is a large reserve, often full of people playing pick-up games of football or rugby, and the other side of the road is lined with cafes, bars, and an ice cream parlour or two.

 See: Top 10 cheap things to do in Auckland, New Zealand

 Without a doubt one of the most picturesque parts of the country, Cathedral Cove features a natural rock structure opening onto a gorgeous small beach; it has been featured in many movies such as Prince Caspian, one of the Narnia films.